JinningLianggithub/JinningLianggithub.github.io/Research/GCE/index.md

 {% include image.html url="comparison.png" alt="See Fig.1 of my paper." description="Fig. 1: A schematic flowchart that summarizes all the components of my model." %}

 {% include image.html url="piechart.png" alt="See Fig.8 of my paper." description="Fig. 2: NGC5846-UDG1, with its DM halo constrained with the GC statistics, in comparison with the empirical scaling relations." %}

+I have also joined GalCEM (GALactic Chemical Evolution Model) collaboration and provide nearly all abundance ratio data we need.
+One can see it from [ADS link](https://ui.adsabs.harvard.edu/abs/2023ApJS..264...44G/abstract)It's a user-friendly detailed, and modular, one-zone GCE model.
+In the future, I will use this model to explore many interesting things such as parameter space in GalCEM, galaxy cluster enrichment by galaxy outflow, etc.